EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-The French framing is deeply shaped by the question of digital sovereignty — a concept nearly absent from American debate but central to columns in Le Figaro and France 24.
-The DGE (Direction generale des entreprises), designated as France's regulatory authority for the AI Act, embodies this normative approach that Paris defends as a 'power through law model.'
-But French editorialists struggle to mask a recurring anxiety: no European generative AI champion has emerged, and the European regulatory framework could become 'a straitjacket for companies that don't yet exist.'
-The French tropism for regulatory exceptionalism collides here with the harsh reality of technological power dynamics.
+The French framing is deeply marked by the question of digital sovereignty—a concept almost absent from American debate but central to columns in Le Figaro and France 24.
+The Direction générale des entreprises (DGE), designated as France's regulatory authority for the AI Act, embodies this normative approach that Paris presents as a "model of power through law."
+Yet French editorialists struggle to conceal a recurring anxiety: no European champion in generative AI has emerged, and the European regulatory framework risks becoming a "straitjacket for companies that don't yet exist," as one Les Échos columnist put it.
+French attachment to regulatory exceptionalism collides here with the stark reality of technological power dynamics.

-What the French press systematically omits is self-criticism about the Paris AI Summit of February 2025, whose commitments remained largely symbolic.
-French coverage frames the Trump framework as a competitive threat, rarely as a possible model, and never seriously questions whether European regulatory excess contributes to the AI talent exodus toward the United States.
-The angle of workers affected by automation is virtually absent, replaced by geopolitical rhetoric about the 'war of norms' — a typically French prism that intellectualizes technological competition in terms of balancing power.
+What the French press systematically omits is self-critique regarding the February 2025 Paris AI Summit, whose commitments remained largely symbolic.
+French coverage presents the Trump framework as a competitive threat, rarely as a possible model, and never seriously questions whether European regulatory excess contributes to AI talent exodus toward the United States.
+The perspective of workers affected by automation is virtually absent, replaced by geopolitical rhetoric about a "standards war"—a distinctly French prism that intellectualises technological competition in terms of balancing power.

 Discover how another country covers this same story.